• Graduate Program

 Students currently pursuing a MSc, MPhil or a PhD degree, and postdocs or junior faculty who seek to extend or refresh their knowledge in this area.
 Participants should be able to read and understand academic research on consumer behavior (when in doubt, look up recent papers in Journal of Consumer Research, and see if you can understand them).

-Participants who joined at least 80% of all sessions and pass all group/individual assignments successfully, receive a certificate of participation stating that the summer school is equivalent to a workload of 3 ECTS.
-Note that it is students’ own responsibility to get these credits registered at their own university.
+Credits Participants who joined at least 80% of all sessions and pass all (group) assignments successfully, receive a certificate of participation stating that the summer school is equivalent to a workload of 3 ECTS.
+Note that it is the student’s own responsibility to get these credits registered at their own university.

 Contact